dhivyapriyar/Search-Algorithm/README.md

 array = eval(input())

-# sort the array
 array.sort()

 k = eval(input()) #k-item to be searched
-# use the binary search function to find the item in the list

 result = binarySearchIter(array, k, 0, len(array)-1)

-# use if-else to print sorted array and "Element not found" if the item is not
-present in the list otherwise print sorted array and "Element found at index: ", result if result == -1:
+if result == -1:

     print(array)